Interface KatexOptions

 minRuleThickness?: number

 Specifies a minimum thickness, in ems, for fraction lines, \sqrt top lines, {array} vertical lines, \hline, \hdashline, \underline, \overline, and the borders of \fbox, \boxed, and \fcolorbox.
+The usual value for these items is 0.04, so for minRuleThickness to be effective it should probably take a value slightly above 0.04, say 0.05 or 0.06.
+Negative values will be ignored.

 output?: "html" | "mathml" | "htmlAndMathml"